MasterHow/EventPointPose/README.md

 ### Pretrained Model
 Our pretrained model in the paper can be found here: [Baidu Cloud](https://pan.baidu.com/s/1kzkLpghqwQFhU7pjrDHKlA?pwd=y61z) or [Google Drive](https://drive.google.com/drive/folders/1uYEHfMVNThp5gTKyUlNVw9Xb895Uo_LL?usp=sharing)
+They can also be found in the [Github Releases tab](https://github.com/MasterHow/EventPointPose/releases).

 ## Citation
 If you find our project helpful in your research, please cite with: